neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ***Q5: Make a plan for how you would collect data from the video to calculate bite rate for each stimulus.
 (What data do you need to make that calculation?
 How will you measure and record that data?).***

+⏸️ PAUSE here for class-wide discussion

+---

 :::{admonition} Complete this section for homework and bring your responses to next class
 :name: stickleback-aggression-analysis

-On your own, re-watch [the video](https://youtu.be/ZfcGZCGdGVE) to collect the experimental data you just discussed with your group and complete the following three questions to bring to the next class:
+On your own (or in groups is ok too), re-watch [the video](https://youtu.be/ZfcGZCGdGVE) to collect the experimental data you just planned out with your group and complete the following four questions to bring to the next class:

 ***HQ1: Summarize, in your own words, what you are testing and what the experimental design was (based on the video).***